MidnightRain77/SeeksForGeeks/README.md

 <h5>1.
 Initialize constants:<br />
     a.
 Constant M as the capacity of the stadium<br />
     b.
 Constant N as the number of entry gates<br />
     c.
-Constant p as the minutes it takes for a single attendee to any gate<br />
+Constant p as the minutes it takes for a single attendee to enter any gate<br />

 2. Create a class Stopwatch:<br />
     a.
 A private member variable 'start' is the time when the stopwatch starts.<br />